Charikshith/RAG_techniques/Theory/What_is_RAG.md

 # What is RAG ?
 Explain RAG in with a simple example.

+Ever felt like Large Language Models (LLMs) are *almost* perfect, but sometimes… well, they confidently make stuff up?  😅  Or they're stuck in the past, not knowing about the latest happenings?
+That's where **Retrieval-Augmented Generation (RAG)** swoops in like a superhero cape for your AI!

+**Think of it this way:** Imagine an LLM is a brilliant chef 👨‍🍳 with incredible cooking skills, but they only know recipes from their own cookbook (their training data).
+RAG is like giving that chef **instant access to the entire internet's recipe database** 📚 right before they start cooking!
+Suddenly, they can create even more delicious and *accurate* dishes, using the freshest ingredients (up-to-date info) and avoiding any culinary hallucinations (made-up facts).

+**So, what *exactly* is RAG?**  It's a super cool technique that levels up LLMs by letting them tap into a vast **external knowledge base** before they answer your questions.
+This makes their responses:

 RAG stands for Retrieval-Augmented Generation.
 It is a popular technique that enhances LLM responses by retrieving relevant external knowledge from a knowledge base before generating an answer.
 RAG improves accuracy, reduces hallucinations, and allows the model to provide more contextually relevant and up-to-date information.